alemar11/ios-watchos-tvos-macos-resources/README.md

 * [DPImageCache](https://github.com/dphans/DPImageCache) - Swift extension for UIImageView.
 Help loading image asynchronously and store local file cache.
 * [DPImageGenerator](https://github.com/dwipp/DPImageGenerator) - It's an image generator for default image.
 * [EFQRCode](https://github.com/EyreFree/EFQRCode) - A better way to operate quick response code in Swift.
+* [FaceAware](https://github.com/BeauNouvelle/FaceAware) - An extension that gives UIImageView the ability to focus on faces within an image.
 * [FlexibleImage](https://github.com/Kawoou/FlexibleImage) - A simple way to play with image!
 * [fog-machin](https://github.com/ngageoint/fog-machine) - The Fog Machine framework is a research and development effort to harness the computing power of multiple, locally connected iOS devices.
 * [Gifu](https://github.com/kaishin/Gifu) - High-performance animated GIF support for iOS in Swift.